-If you ever thought your layover activities during a long-haul flight could one day include some Botox, you were right.
+If you ever thought your layover activities during a long-haul flight could one day include some plastic surgery, you were right.

 South Korea didn’t need to convince anyone that they were the plastic surgery capital of the world, with 20 percent of South Korean women having had plastic surgery compared with America’s 5 per cent, but they are well and truly keeping that title with this newest venture.